microsoft/dicom-ohif/README.md

 ### Test the installation
 - Browse to the `cdnEndpoint` to access OHIF viewer for non-private link DICOM service.
 - For private link enabled DICOM service, browse to the `storageAccountWebEndpoint` to access OHIF viewer with `useSharedAccessBuffer: 'FALSE'` set in \Storageaccount\$web\app-config.js.
+- By default, upload is enabled by default.
+If you want to disable upload, you can do so by setting `dicomUploadEnabled: false` in \Storageaccount\$web\app-config.js.

 > You can do additional Domain and CDN configurations as need.